bensjx/Itenary/README.md

 Itenary
 ***************************************************************************

-Proposed level of achievement:<br>
+Proposed level of achievement:Project Gemini
-Project Gemini

 Project scope:<br>
 Itenary is an android application that allows users to plan, store and view their travel itinerary.
 Trip details are stored in a